mllam/neural-lam/README.md

 1. Use python 3.10.
 2. Install version 2.0.1 of PyTorch.
 Follow instructions on the [PyTorch webpage](https://pytorch.org/get-started/previous-versions/) for how to set this up with GPU support on your system.
 3. Install required packages specified in `requirements.txt`.
+    - Note that we have a dependency in `requirements.txt` to the [GraphCast repository](https://github.com/google-deepmind/graphcast) for some pre-processing and graph-construction.
 4. Install PyTorch Geometric version 2.3.1.
 This can be done by running
 ```
 TORCH="2.0.1"